Graphical X Splatting (GraphiXS): A Graphical Model for 4D Gaussian Splatting under Uncertainty: Methodology

 After the likelihood function, we model the prior $P(\components_{\parameters})$ by modeling the distribution of the parameter $\parameters$.
 We assume our components move in space and time, and parameterize $P(\parameters)$ to capture their dynamics, assuming $\parameters(\CurrentTime)$ is function of $\CurrentTime$:

 The full specification of $\theta=\{ \mean, \cov, \opacity, sh, g, u, v, a, j, s\}$ includes a set of learnable parameters of the components, where $\mean$, $\cov$ are the mean and covariance. $\opacity$ is the base opacity. $sh$ denotes its color represented through spherical harmonics.
 In time, a component can appear at any time $g$ and last for a period of time $u$.
 In addition, we also introduce other dynamics related variables $v$, $a$, $j$, $s$ where are detailed later.
+Similar to~\cite{li2024spacetime}, all parameters in $\theta$ are learned on a per-component basis.

 We do not treat all variables in $\parameters$ as functions of time explicitly.
 Instead, we explicitly model $\mean$ as it is the main variable governing the location of the components.
 We also make $sh$ dependent on $\mean$.
 The rest is learned independently.
 Note that the current $\parameters$ specification is the minimal set of variables to model component dynamics.
 They are broadly shared in multiple types of components, \eg Gaussian, Beta, Student's-t.
 There might be other parameters for certain choices of components, such as the control parameter in Student's-t.
 In this case, these additional parameters are learned independently.